microsoft/RecursiveExtractor/README.md

 # Variants

 ## Browser
-You can try out Recursive Extractor [in your browser](https://microsoft.github.io/RecursiveExtractor/) as a Web Assembly app.
+You can run Recursive Extractor directly [in your browser](https://microsoft.github.io/RecursiveExtractor/) and install it as a Progressive Web App.

+It runs entirely locally using [WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/progressive-web-app?view=aspnetcore-3.1&tabs=visual-studio) with no connectivity requirement.

 ## Cli
 ### Installing